 The Best Trekking Pole Review For Hiking and Backpacking

-In just over the last decade, trekking poles have gone from a seldom seen item to near mandatory.
-The majority of everyone from day hikers to seasoned mountaineers now use them.
-There are many advantages to using hiking poles, the main reasons being that they offer better balance during more challenging and rugged backcountry travel and reduce stress on your body during both the descent as well as the ascent.
+Trekking Poles have come a long way.
+In just over a decade, they have gone from a seldom-seen item to near mandatory.
+From day hikers to seasoned mountaineers, the majority are using them now.
+There are many advantages to using hiking poles, the main reasons being that they offer better balance during challenging and rugged backcountry travel, reducing stress on your body during both the descent and the ascent.

 Still not convinced?
 See our Ten Reasons for Trekking Poles article.